-- Possible referrals include, but are not limited to:
+Possible referrals include, but are not limited to:

 - Pediatrician

 - Speech and Language Therapists

 - Educational Psychologists

+- Specialist Teacher The Bridge School

+- New River College

+- Specialist teachers for children with sensory impairment or physical difficulties such as the Visual/Hearing Impairment Support Teams

 - Occupational Therapists

 - Physiotherapists

-- Child and Adolescent Mental Health Services (CAMHS eg. or Specialist CAMHS)
+- Child and Adolescent Mental Health Services (CAMHS eg. First Steps or Specialist CAMHS)

+- School's Wellbeing service

-- School Nurse Multi-agency liaison and planning meetings are held as appropriate to ensure effective collaboration in identifying and planning to provide appropriate support for vulnerable pupils
+- School Nurse Multi-agency liaison and planning meetings are held as appropriate to ensure effective collaboration in identifying and planning to provide appropriate support for vulnerable pupils.

-- Art therapist